listicon

 Our most popular 15-day Mount Kailash tour includes a visit to the iconic landmarks of Lhasa, a trip to the majestic Everest Base Camp, the lifetime 3-day Mount Kailash kora trek, and exciting Tibet highlights along the route.
 It's an ideal option for trekkers of all levels who want to experience the incredible beauty of Mount Kailash.

-Day 1: Darchen - Drirapuk Monastery (driving 7km, trekking 13 km, 200m ascent)
+Day 1: Darchen - Dirapuk Monastery (trekking 13 km)

 The trek starts at Darchen, where you will take an eco-bus to Sarshung Valley.
 Then you will meet the yaks and porters at Sarshung village.
 After everything settled down, you will start the trek from Sarshung to Drirapuk Monastery.

-Mount Kailash KoraMount Kailash Kora trek starts from Darchen village.
+Mount Kailash kora trek starts from Darchen village.

 The trek route follows the mountain's southern edge along the Lha-chu Valley.
 You can take your time on the trek up to the first camping ground, at Drirapuk, as the route up the valley boasts some of the best scenery of the entire kora.

-Day 2: Drirapuk Monastery to Dzultripuk Monastery (Trekking 18km, 550m ascent, 600 descent)
+Day 2: Drirapuk Monastery to Zutulpuk Monastery (trekking 24km)

 After spending the night camping or staying in the monastery guesthouse, day two of the trek presents the most challenging section.
-Today, you will conquer the high pass of Dolma La (5,630m), where Prayer flags and Mani Stones adorn the pass, offering breathtaking views of the Gangdise Mountain Range, which are unparalleled in Tibet.
+Today, you will conquer the high pass of Dolma La (5,630m), where prayer flags and mani stones adorn the pass, offering breathtaking views of the Gangdise Mountain Range, which are unparalleled in Tibet.

-Mount Kailash Dolma LaViews of the Gangdise Mountain Range from Dolma La Pass (5,630m)
+Views of the Gangdise Mountain Range from Dolma La Pass

-The pass is a place for a rest and a cup of tea to revive ailing limbs, before starting the steep descent down to the Lham-chu Valley and the next stop at the Dzultripuk Monastery.
+The pass is a place for a rest and a cup of tea to revive ailing limbs, before starting the steep descent down to the Lham-chu Valley and the next stop at the Zutulpuk Monastery.
 After about three hours of trekking from the pass, you will enter the grassy fields that herald the next rest stop.

-Dzultripuk Monastery has camping grounds for trekkers who are camping the route, and the lush fields make it a great place to camp for the night.
+Zutulpuk Monastery has camping grounds for trekkers who are camping the route, and the lush fields make it a great place to camp for the night.
 The monastery also has a good guesthouse for those that like sleeping in a bed.

 After a good night’s sleep, the final day of the trek follows the river valley closely for a little more than an hour, before climbing up above the river to a narrow canyon.